pgaston99/MIAP-ZIM-Project/README.md

 ### Contributing

 You are encourgaged to experiment and contribute zim or warc files to this repository of online archiving resources.
 Bug fixes and or other additions are also welcome.
-To contribute to this project directly clone this repository and create a new branch (`git checkout -b your-branch-name`) and add or modify a new block in `index.html`.
+To contribute to this project directly clone this repository and create a new branch (`git checkout -b your-branch-name`) and upload your file to `docs` or modify the `index.html`.
 Then [submit a pull request](https://github.com/hmr9162-droid/MIAP-ZIM-Project) and the code will be reviewed and integrated.

 ## Source Projects